Top tips for reducing your carbon footprint

 Electricity and Appliances

-Appliances can use a surprising amount of energy when left on stand-by, so turn off appliances at the wall when not in use.
+Household appliances can use a surprising amount of energy when left on stand-by, so always turn off appliances at the wall when not in use.
 When buying electrical appliances look for A-rated ones with Energy Saving Recommended labels as these consume least energy.
 Consider switching to a genuinely “green” electricity tariff such as Good Energy, Green Energy or Ecotricity.
 Read more...

-Flying, for leisure or business, can easily become your biggest personal source of carbon emissions (see chart).
-Within the UK and the rest of Europe, why not drive or take a train or coach instead?
-Avoid travelling by air unless it is essential to do so.
+Flying, for leisure or business, can easily become your biggest personal source of carbon emissions.
+Within the UK and the rest of Europe, why not drive or take a high-speed train or National Express coach instead?
+Avoid travelling by air unless there is no alternative.
 Read more...

-Did you know that almost a half of food in the UK is wasted from farm to fork?
-Because a lot of energy is invested in the production and transport of food, you can help to reduce carbon emissions by only buying enough food for your forseeable needs.
+Did you know that almost a half of food in the UK is thrown away between farm and fork?
+Because a lot of energy is invested in the production and transport of food, you can help to reduce carbon emissions by only buying enough food for your foreseeable needs.
 Buying locally-grown food can reduce transport emissions, or you could even grow your own!
-Transporting bottled water uses a lot of energy, so drink tap water where possible.
+Transporting bottled water uses a lot of energy, so drink tap water whenever possible.
 Rearing cattle can be greenhouse-gas intensive unless they eat grass.
 UK beef and lamb are most likely to be grass-fed.
 Read more...

 Getting about and driving

 Nearly a half of all car journeys are less than 2 miles in length.
 Next time you make a short journey, think whether you could walk or cycle instead.
 For longer journeys, where possible, use public transport to reduce your carbon emissions.
 If you do drive, try to share your car with others, run more than one errand at once and drive efficiently.
 The Energy Saving Trust has tips on driving efficiently.
 Read more...